valerio-marra/mBayes/README.md

 ### Known issues

 Mathematica 11.3 is much less forgiving than previous versions.
 When using Mathematica 11.3 the marginalization routines may give some (inconsequential, most of the times) errors.
-When computing numerically the Fisher matrix, it may be necessary to adjust the scaleNH parameter of the NHessian function.
-A more robust NHessian function will be available soon.

 ### Acknowledgements